 Key features include:

-- Comprehensive analysis of the 2019 general election, Brexit developments since the 2016 Referendum to today’s ongoing negotiations, and the shadow cast by the COVID-19 global pandemic and its implications;
+- a comprehensive analysis of the 2019 general election, Brexit developments since the 2016 Referendum to today’s ongoing negotiations, and the shadow cast by the COVID-19 global pandemic and its implications;

-- Extensive guides to further reading at the end of each chapter;
+- extensive guides to further reading at the end of each chapter; and

 Whilst the book provides an essential historical background, contemporary issues are to the fore throughout and readers are encouraged to assess critically received wisdoms and develop their own thoughts and ideas.
 Whether studying the subject for the first time or revisiting it, Exploring British Politics is the ideal undergraduate text.